ain-soph/autovul/README.md

 You need to first run `/bash/train.sh` to get pretrained models.
 If you run it for the first time, please run with `--download` flag the to download the dataset:
 `bash ./bash/train.sh "--download"`

+It takes a relatively long time to train all models, here we provide our pretrained models on Google Drive ([link](https://drive.google.com/drive/folders/1GrjEO89hYrdLhDMkBLC26jp1C7BwIKwm?usp=sharing)).
 #### Run Attacks
 ```
 /bash/adv_attack.sh